-Risk Description (if this happens) Risk Overview (this will happen) Risk Status at March 2022 Target Risk Status Further Action Market factors impact on inflation and interest rates Value of liabilities increase due to market yields/inflation moving out of line from actuarial assumptions 1 - Consider as part of Triennial Actuarial Valuation 1.
-Responsible Investment (including Climate Change) is not properly considered within the Fund's long-term Investment Strategy meaning it is not sustainable and does not address all areas of being a Responsible Investor 2.
-WPP does not provide CPF with the tools to enable implementation of RI policies fails to deliver on its ambition and objectives as a 1 - Implement Strategic RI Priorities, including ongoing analysis of the Fund's carbon Footprint.
+Risk Description (if this happens) Risk Overview (this will happen) Risk Status at March 2022 Target Risk Status Further Action Market factors impact on inflation and interest rates Value of liabilities increase due to market yields/inflation moving out of line from actuarial assumptions Amber Yellow 1 - Consider as part of Triennial Actuarial Valuation Responsible Investment (including Climate Change) is not properly considered within the Fund's long-term Investment Strategy meaning it is not sustainable and does not address all areas of being a Responsible Investor WPP does not provide CPF with the tools to enable implementation of RI policies The Fund's Long term Investment Strategy fails to deliver on its ambition and objectives as a Responsible Investor.
+Red Amber 1 - Implement Strategic RI Priorities, including ongoing analysis of the Fund's carbon Footprint.
 Identify sustainable investment opportunities and improve disclosure and reporting 2 - Work with WPP to ensure the Fund is able to implement effectively via the Pool